John Martin (painter): Paintings

 His first exhibited subject picture, Sadak in Search of the Waters of Oblivion (now in the St. Louis Art Museum), was hung in the Ante-room of the Royal Academy in 1812, and sold for fifty guineas.
 The piece depicts a scene from the Tales of Two Genii.
 It was followed by the Expulsion (1813), Adam's First Sight of Eve (1813), Clytie (1814), Joshua Commanding the Sun to Stand Still upon Gibeon (1816) and The Fall of Babylon (1819).
 In 1820 appeared his Belshazzar's Feast, which excited much favourable and hostile comment, and was awarded a prize of £200 at the British Institution, where the Joshua had previously carried off a premium of £100.
 Then came The Destruction of Pompeii and Herculaneum (1822), The Creation (1824), The Eve of the Deluge (1840), and a series of other Biblical and imaginative subjects.
 The Plains of Heaven is thought by some to reflect his memories of the Allendale of his youth.

 Martin's large paintings were closely connected with contemporary dioramas or panoramas, popular entertainments in which large painted cloths were displayed, and animated by the skilful use of artificial light.
 Martin has often been claimed as a forerunner of the epic cinema, and there is no doubt that the pioneer director D. W. Griffith was aware of his work."
 In turn, the diorama makers borrowed Martin's work, to the point of plagiarism.
 A 2000 sqft version of Belshazzar's Feast was mounted at a facility called the British Diorama in 1833; Martin tried, but failed, to shut down the display with a court order.
 Another diorama of the same picture was staged in New York City in 1835.
 These dioramas were tremendous successes with their audiences, but wounded Martin's reputation in the serious art world.
 The painting The Destruction of Sodom and Gomorrah, 1852 is currently at the Laing Art Gallery in Newcastle upon Tyne.

-Following their exhibition at the Royal Academy of Arts in 1841, Pandæmonium, picturing a scene from Paradise Lost, and The Celestial City and the River of Bliss were bought by civil and mechanical engineer Benjamin Hick.
+Following their exhibition at the Royal Academy of Arts in 1841, Pandemonium, picturing a scene from Paradise Lost, and The Celestial City and the River of Bliss were bought by civil and mechanical engineer Benjamin Hick.
 After Hick's death, in 1842, the two paintings were auctioned by Thomas Winstanley & Sons of Liverpool at the Exchange Gallery in Manchester, in February 1843.
 Pandæmonium and its frame designed by Martin can be seen at the Louvre.